String Rules Invalid Expression

 We are then using the output of that rule to do further calculations.
 It was in these further calculations that we were getting the “invalid expression” rule error.

-The issue arose because I was testing if a cell equaled ‘Yes’ or not.
-I used square brackets to refer to ‘Plan Active?’ and was then getting rule errors when saving.
-Grrr!
-I thought.
+The issue arose because we were testing if a cell equalled ‘Yes’ or not.
+She had used square brackets to refer to ‘Plan Active?’ and was then getting rule errors when saving.
+Grrr!, we thought.

-Fixing it was then rather easy when I worked out how.
-All I needed to do was use a full DB reference rather than just referring to the element I wanted and bingo!
+Fixing it was then rather easy when she worked out how.
+All she needed to do was use a full DB reference rather than just a square bracket reference to the element she wanted and bingo, it worked!

 # Setup Active Days for Planning using 'Days for Production Planning' from the Assumptions cube

 ['Plan','Plan Active ?'] = S:

 IF ( DayNo ( !Year | '-' | ATTRS ( 'Month',!Month,'MonthNum') | '-' | !Day ) <= DayNo ( Today(1) ) + DB ( 'Assumptions', 'No Year', 'No Month', 'No Day', 'Plan', 'Days for Production Planning' ) &